 Hazardous waste can’t be disposed of in landfills like other wastes.
 It requires special treatment.
 The chemicals or gasses from waste identified as dangerous, can leak into the environment or waterways and cause serious risks for the animal health and environment.
 It is illegal to dispose of hazardous waste in regular landfills and regular ways.

-Here are Some Techniques to Dispose of Hazardous Waste Properly:
+Here Are Some Techniques to Dispose of Hazardous Waste Properly:

 1.Identify the common waste items identified as hazardous

-At first, you have to identify the hazardous wastes.
+At first, you have to identify hazardous wastes.
 Some examples of this type of wastes have been given above in this article.

 Hazardous wastes require special handling.
 Never mix this type of wastes with normal trash.
 Check out what waste management services are available in your area.
 If you are not sure what you should do with the wastes your household or industry produce, talk with a waste collection and disposal service provider in your area.
-On the other hand, in some communities, they have their own hazardous waste collection and drop-off facilities.
+On the other hand, some communities have their own hazardous waste collection and drop-off facilities.
 Find out if your community already has this facility.

 3. Hire a waste management expert